Clinks ("we", "us", "Clinks" or "our") is committed to protecting and respecting your privacy.

 - We may communicate with you by email, telephone, letter or other reasonable means with updates and information about goods and services we believe may be of interest to you.

 We will only disclose your information to a third party when we believe it is in your interest (e.g. when the Ministry of Justice is organising a meeting where your input would be valued).
-If you register your organisation on the Directory of Offender Services, Consultants Directory, Partnership Finder or Just Mentoring sections of our website your contact information will be publicly available.
+If you register your organisation on the Directory of Services or Partnership Finder sections of our website your contact information will be publicly available.

 GDPR gives you various rights about the information held about you.
 You have the right to view, amend and delete the information we hold about you.
 You also have the right to restrict how we use this information and to object to us using the information at all.
 Your rights can be exercised at any time by emailing firstname.lastname@example.org.